Vineyard Retreats to City Suites The Best Hotels in Auckland

 The Oyster Inn

-Why we love it: The Oyster Inn nails that laid-back-but-polished atmosphere that makes you feel both at home and on holiday at the same time.
-The rooms are bright, airy, and just minimalist enough, while the restaurant is an institution, impossibly fresh seafood, a killer wine list, and the kind of long lunches that lead to brilliant conversations.
-Add in the fact that you’re steps from Oneroa’s boutiques and beaches, and you’ve got the perfect island stay.
+The Oyster Inn nails that laid-back atmosphere that makes you feel both at home and on holiday at the same time.
+The rooms are bright, airy, and minimalist.
+The on-site restaurant is an institution, with impossibly fresh seafood, a killer wine list, and obviously bloody good oysters.

 Omana Luxury Villas on Waiheke Island